Hugana/p2ascii/README.md

 - ASCII **text**, optionally with ANSI color codes.
 - ASCII **images**, where characters are rendered as image blocks.

+**Note:** The output that is produced is the same dimension has the original both in image and in text.
+So using it in text keep in mind small images are better.

 ---

 ## Features